-Remarkably Early Bel Air Real Estate Subdivision Map
+Remarkable Early Bel Air Real Estate Subdivision Map

 Fine large format subdivision map, showing community of Bel-Air.

 The map includes annotations from an early real estate sales company, almost certainly in the hand of Karl B. Schurz, one of the earliest real estate agents in Beverly Hills, including some lot sales prices.
+To the west of the Training Track, a number of lots are marked with the name Bell, almost certainly a reference to the residential lots retained by the founder, Alphonzo Bell.

 The present map shows the lower part of Bel Air, including the Bel Air Country Club, Horse Track and Stables (which would become the future site of the Bel Air Hotel).
 The map extends north to Stradella Road, Nimes Road and the future site of the Bel Air Hotel.